Discrete mesoscopic analysis of the fracture process in a heterogeneous material subjected to uniaxial tension.

 Macroscopic continuum analysis of the fracture process of a compact tension test with a nonlocal damage-plastic model.

-We aim to develop macroscopic nonlocal models for the prediction of the nonlinear fracture process of quasibrittle geomaterials based on discrete mesoscale analysis.
+We aim to develop macroscopic constitutive models for the prediction of the nonlinear fracture process of quasibrittle geomaterials based on discrete mesoscale analysis.

-Therefore, we aim to develop a direct link between stochastic mesoscale models and macroscopic nonlocal models, which will help to reduce the ambiguity of existing models.
+Therefore, we aim to develop a direct link between stochastic mesoscale models and macroscopic constitutive models, which will help to reduce the ambiguity of existing models.
 We have analysed the fracture process in geomaterial with discrete mesoscale analysis in Grassl and Jirásek (2010), Grassl et al. (2012) and D. Grégoire et al.(2015).
-We also proposed a calibration strategy for the nonlocal averaging radius in Xenos et al. (2015).
+We also proposed a calibration strategy for the averaging radius in nonlocal models in Xenos et al. (2015).
 Recently, we performed 3D meso-scale analyses of fibre reinforced composites which we will be published soon.

 Last updated by Peter Grassl